JXmas/from-root/README.md

 ## migration
 You may want to try this script to migrate to *from-root*.

 N.B.: Make sure you can safely role back as changes are made in place.
+The script is still naive and works only if all your relative paths go back to the root folder.

 ```sh
 cd your_project/